Selling A Car Wash

 - Many other factors such as the car count (daily number of cars passing the car wash), visibility, and overall location will heavily influence the valuation of the real estate.

-The Equipment and Facilities of Car Wash Affect Business Valuation
+Equipment and Facilities of Car Wash Affect Business Valuation

-Evaluate the Adjusted Owner Benefit of the Car Wash
+Adjusted Owner Benefit of the Car Wash

 Absentee-Owned Car Washes Receive Higher Valuations

-In assigning a valuation to the income generating capability of the car wash, one assigns a higher multiple of owner benefit if the car wash is absentee owned.
+In assigning a valuation to the income generating capability of a car wash, one assigns a higher multiple of owner benefit if the car wash is absentee owned.
 There are varying degrees of owner absenteeism depending on how active or critical the owner is to the car wash.
 If, for example, the owner acts as the manager and the owner’s family members work in the car wash, then the buyer of the car wash would have to replace the owner (and family members) with either paid employees or with their own labor.
 An absentee-owned car wash – or turnkey business – generally receives a higher multiple of owner benefit.

 Using A Capitalization Rate to Derive Value of Car Wash